 AN/AES-1 Airborne Laser Mine Detection System (ALMDS)

 The AN/AES-1 Airborne Laser Mine Detection System (ALMDS) detects, classifies and localizes near-surface, moored sea mines.
 The ALMDS is integrated with the MH-60S helicopter to provide rapid wide-area reconnaissance and assessment of mine threats in littoral zones, confined straits, choke points and amphibious objective areas.
-The ALMDS will be embarked as part of the mine countermeasures (MCM) mission package (MP) on the Littoral Combat Ship (LCS).
+ALMDS will deploy either as part of a Mine Warfare Mission Package (MP) on the Littoral Combat Ship (LCS), or on other aviation-capable platforms, or may be shore-based as required to support fleet operations.

 The ALMDS pod consists of nine sub-systems: Central Electronics Chassis (CEC), Laser Transmitter Unit (LTU), Laser Electrical Unit (LEU), Pod Pressurization System (PPS), Environmental Control System (ECS), Power Distribution Unit (PDU), four Receiver Sensor Assemblies (RSA), Hardware Control Unit (HCU) and pod housing.

-The ALMDS passed Milestone C in May 2005 and was approved for low-rate initial production (LRIP).
+ALMDS passed Milestone C in May 2005 and was approved for low-rate initial production (LRIP).
 In 2012, ALMDS completed operational assessment on the Navy's MH-60S helicopter.
-In 2015, ALMDS completed testing with the MCM MP and achieved Initial Operational Capability (IOC) in the first quarter of FY17.
+In 2015, ALMDS completed testing with the MCM MP and achieved Initial Operational Capability (IOC) in November 2016.

 |Point Of Contact|